mallegeking/my-devops-journey/about/index.md

 ### 🔧 Background

 - 🌍 I'm based in Aachen, Germany but I am originally from Zimbabwe, from a city called Chitungwiza
-- 💼 Currently [your current job/studies or "exploring a career in tech"]
+- 💼 Currently doing an apprenticeship as an IT Specialist for system integration at the RWTH University and Berufskolleg für Gestaltung und Technik in Aachen
 - 🧠 Self-taught learner focusing on Linux, automation, and cloud platforms

 ### 🎯 Why DevOps?